ironblack138001-beep/team-collaboration-tool/README.txt

 npm install
 npm run dev

-Environment Variables (create .env in backend folder):
-PORT=5000
-MONGO_URI=your_mongodb_connection_string
-JWT_SECRET=your_secret_key

 Deployment:
-Backend is deployed using Railway and frontend can be deployed using Vercel or similar platform.
+The application is deployed using Render.
+The backend and frontend are both hosted on Render, and the application is fully accessible via the live URL.

 Live Application URL:
 https://team-collaboration-tool1.onrender.com